Profitbase/Episode-Docs/articles/flow/actions/poweroffice-go/rest-api-request.md

 # REST API Request

-Use [PowerOffice Go REST APIs (v2)](https://prdm0go0stor0apiv20eurw.z6.web.core.windows.net/?urls.primaryName=Accounting%20Settings) to retrieve or write data.
+Use [PowerOffice Go REST APIs (v2)](https://developer.poweroffice.net)  to retrieve or write data.

-The **PowerOffice REST API Request** action allows you to interact with PowerOffice APIs to read or write data.
-You can retrieve information such as customers, invoices, or accounting settings, or update records in the PowerOffice system using HTTP methods (`GET`, `POST`, `PUT`, `DELETE`, etc.).
+The **REST API Request** action allows you to interact with [PowerOffice Go REST APIs (v2)](https://prdm0go0stor0apiv20eurw.z6.web.core.windows.net) to read or write data.
+You can retrieve information such as customers, accounts, or employees, or update records in the PowerOffice Go system using HTTP methods (`GET`, `POST`, `PUT`, `DELETE`, etc.).

 <br/>